Green Dot Strategy

 - Add a "Green Dot supporter" statement on your Facebook profile.
 Make one announcement to one group or organization you are involved in, telling them about GREEN DOT.

 - Put a green dot on your door so people will know you are a green dot supporter.

 - Make Green Dot the topic of a paper or speech you have to do for a class.

-- Tell a woman in your life that power-based personal violence matters to you.
+- Tell a woman in your life that sexual and gender-based interpersonal violence matters to you.

-- Ask women in your life how power-based personal violence has impacted them.
+- Ask women in your life how interpersonal violence has impacted them.

-- Ask a man in your life how power-based personal violence has impacted him or someone he cares about.
+- Ask a man in your life how interpersonal violence has impacted him or someone he cares about.

 - Have one conversation with one male friend or relative about the GREEN DOT.

 - Ask a woman in your life what you can do to help take a stand against violence.

 - Ask one male friend or relative what he thinks about sexual and gender-based interpersonal violence and what men could do to help stop it.